Weakly Mixing Polygonal Billiards: Proof of Theorem

 Let $B''$ be the set in the LHS of formula~\eqref{eq:density}.
 We now choose $t\geq t_0$ and $ s\in B''$ such that $h_{s}\omega$ is Birkhoff generic, which is a full measure condition by \cite[Theorem 1.1]{CE}, so that \begin{itemize} \item $e^{-2t}<r_0$ \item $g_th_{s}\omega \in \mathcal{K}$ \item $\Vert KZ(g_t,h_s\omega)\psi(s )\Vert_\mathbb{Z}=\gamma< \gamma_0$. \end{itemize} The first assumption is trivial.
 The second and third assumption can be simultaneously satisfied by Lemma \ref{lem:v crit} and Birkhoff genericity.
 (Indeed $\mu(\mathcal{K})>.999>\frac 3 4 $ and so, for any $\ell$, there exist arbitrarilly large $t$ so that $g_{t-\ell}h_{s}\omega, g_th_\omega, g_{t+\ell}h_{s}\omega \in \mathcal{K}$.)

 By the third, and last, of the above assumptions there exists an integer class $z \in H^1_{g_t h_s \omega} (M, \mathbb Z)$ such that

-This smallness assumption shows that, if $\psi(s)-z$ is contained in an isometric subbundle, then for almost every $\theta\in S^1$, the flow in direction $\theta$ does not have $\alpha$ as an eigenvalue.
+We now show that if $\psi(s)-z$ is contained in an isometric subbundle, then for almost every $\theta\in S^1$, the flow in direction $\theta$ does not have $\alpha$ as an eigenvalue.
 Indeed, we are assuming all but the first assumption of Proposition \ref{prop:central} and that assumption holds for almost every $s\in [-1,1]$, by Birkhoff genericity.

 Thus, up to the translation of $\psi$ by the integer vector $z$, that is, by considering the section $\psi -z$ instead of $\psi$, we can assume that $\psi$ has a non-zero projection on a strongly irreducible subbundle with a non-zero top Lyapunov exponent.